leonjza/frida-boot/course/2-chapter-2/repurposing.md

 There are _plenty_ of options available to you to decompile software.
 I want to take this opportunity to introduce you to [BinaryNinja](https://binary.ninja/), more specifically their [cloud](https://cloud.binary.ninja/) decompiler that is free to use, and perfect for little crackmes / CTF's.

 To use it, register an account over at [https://cloud.binary.ninja/](https://cloud.binary.ninja/) and sign in.
 Next, start a new session and upload the `crypt` binary.
-Once the analysis is compelted, you should see the entrypoint of the binary.
+Once the analysis is completed, you should see the entry point of the binary.

 ![binja-1](../_media/binja-1.png)

 On the left you should see the functions in the binary.
-Double click on `main`, and then click on the word _Disasembly_ on the right until it says _HLIL_
+Double click on `main`, and then click on the word _Disassembly_ on the right until it says _HLIL_

 ![binja-2](../_media/binja-2.jpg)